Her Majesty the Queen v. Pardeep Singh Chouhan

 (Ont.)
 (Criminal) (By Leave)

 Canadian charter (Criminal) - Right to trial by jury (s.
-11(f)) - Charter of Rights and Freedoms — Right to trial by jury — Right to fair and public hearing by independent and impartial tribunal — Right to liberty and security of the person — Criminal law — Jurors — Selection — Challenges for cause — Peremptory challenges — Curative proviso — Federal legislation amending jury selection process in criminal trials — Accused challenging constitutional validity of amendments and arguing for prospective application only — Amendments deemed constitutional and applicable retrospectively — Accused convicted of first degree murder by jury selected according to new process — Court of Appeal affirming constitutional validity of amendments but finding elimination of peremptory challenges should not apply retrospectively — Conviction overturned and new trial ordered — Whether there is divergence amongst provinces in temporal application of jury selection amendments — Whether curative proviso in Criminal Code should apply to procedural errors in jury selection — Whether Court of Appeal erred in law in finding that elimination of peremptory challenges does not apply retrospectively — Whether Court of Appeal erred in law in finding that jury selection amendments were constitutional and did not infringe rights under Charter — Whether there is risk of divergence among provinces regarding constitutional validity of jury selection amendments — Criminal Code, R.S.C., 1985, c.
+11(f)), Criminal law, Jurors, Selection, Challenges for cause - Charter of Rights and Freedoms — Right to trial by jury — Right to fair and public hearing by independent and impartial tribunal — Right to liberty and security of the person — Criminal law — Jurors — Selection — Challenges for cause — Peremptory challenges — Curative proviso — Federal legislation amending jury selection process in criminal trials — Accused challenging constitutional validity of amendments and arguing for prospective application only — Amendments deemed constitutional and applicable retrospectively — Accused convicted of first degree murder by jury selected according to new process — Court of Appeal affirming constitutional validity of amendments but finding elimination of peremptory challenges should not apply retrospectively — Conviction overturned and new trial ordered — Whether there is divergence amongst provinces in temporal application of jury selection amendments — Whether curative proviso in Criminal Code should apply to procedural errors in jury selection — Whether Court of Appeal erred in law in finding that elimination of peremptory challenges does not apply retrospectively — Whether Court of Appeal erred in law in finding that jury selection amendments were constitutional and did not infringe rights under Charter — Whether there is risk of divergence among provinces regarding constitutional validity of jury selection amendments — Criminal Code, R.S.C., 1985, c.
 C-46, ss.
 640, 686(1)(b)(iv) — Canadian Charter of Rights and Freedoms, ss.
 7, 11(d), 11(f).